 Bundy has refused to comply with BLM range management laws, including ignoring the Endangered Species Act and refusing to pay the annual grazing fee that public lands ranchers must pay to graze their animals.
 Because of political pressure from ranching interests, the grazing fee is set at the below-market rate of just $1.35 per head per month.
 Bundy has refused to pay the fee since 1993 and he admits the unpaid total is about $300,000, while the BLM claims he owes the taxpayers about $1.1 million.
 The BLM finally revoked his grazing permit in 1998 and ordered his cattle off the land.
 After some protracted legal wrangling, a judge recently authorized the impoundment of his herd.

 Bundy has labeled his dispute with the BLM a “range war” and compared it to the deadly confrontations with federal officials that occurred in the past at Ruby Ridge, Idaho, and Waco, Texas.
 But despite his attempts to paint the BLM agents rounding up his trespassing cattle as outlaws, it’s clear to anyone willing to consider the facts that he’s the one who’s been ignoring the law.
 It would be unfortunate if the volatile and dangerous situation he’s created leads to bloodshed.

-On February 10, 2016, Cliven Bundy was finally arrested by the FBI at the Portland International Airport while he was on his way to support the Malheur Standoff in Oregon because he instigated the armed standoff in 2014 with federal agents that were trying to round up the cattle he was illegally grazing on BLM land in Nevada.
+On February 10, 2016, Cliven Bundy was finally arrested by the FBI at the Portland International Airport because of his instigation of the 2014 armed standoff with federal agents trying to round up the cattle he was illegally grazing on BLM land in Nevada.
+He was on his way to support the Malheur Standoff in Oregon.

 On November 6, 2016, Arizona’s Mohave County Board of Supervisors voted to name a stretch of road after LaVoy Finicum, a Bundy supporter who was shot by police after pulling a gun on them when they tried to arrest him for participating in the unlawful seizure of the Malheur National Wildlife Refuge in Oregon.